-- 1. The provisions in this section shall apply to parcels designated with the surface mining overlay.
-Surface mining activity and related processing within the Columbia River Gorge National Scenic Area is subject to Section 40.240.
-Where Section 40.250.020 is in conflict, the provisions of section 40.240 govern. - 2.
-The provisions of this section shall apply only to new applications for surface mines and related uses and expansions of existing mines.
-Operation of existing surface mines and related uses shall conform to the conditions of approval adopted with their site plan and/or conditional use approval. - 3.
+- 1. The provisions in this section shall apply to parcels designated with the surface mining overlay. - 2.
+With the exception of 40.250.022(F), the provisions of this section shall apply only to new applications for surface mines and related uses and expansions of existing mines.
+Operation of existing surface mines and related uses shall conform to the conditions of approval adopted with their site plan and/or conditional use approval.
+Section 40.250.022(F) is applicable, according to its terms, to all existing, expanded, and new surface mines and related uses. - 3.
 Provisions of Chapter 78.44 RCW and Chapter 332-18 WAC pertaining to surface mining that are applicable to Clark County are adopted by reference. - 4.
 Surface mining activity and related processing within the Columbia River Gorge National Scenic Area are subject to Chapter 40.240.
-Where Section 40.250.020 is in conflict with this section, the provisions of Chapter 40.240 govern.
+Where Section 40.250.022 is in conflict with this section, the provisions of Chapter 40.240 govern.